 Magician: Walking Back The Catis a work concerned with Remote Viewing (sensing with the mind) and more broadly, collective anxieties surrounding mass surveillance.
 Georgiou & Tolley reference both the historical and contemporary issue of consent and control, prompting a key question of our time: Who is watching who?

-Featuring Jack Klaff with additional sound by Concretism.
+Music in collaboration with Brian Duffy, additional sound by Concretism.

 Exploring the space in-between still and moving images to ‘perform documents’, the work re-constructs and re-animates an archive image in an attempt to question the possibility of re-actualizing the photographic past.

-The work includes field recordings taken on location by the artists at Rathaus Mitte (district hall), a state authorised architectural replicaof the original Berolina (demolished in 1996).
-The new building representing a ‘twin stranger’ or ‘false original’, built in 1998 for government ‘administration’ purposes.
-The artists’ travelled to the site to conduct a field survey of the architectural spaces, images and sounds.
-The resulting research material and related archive documents being assembled into a new ‘time based artwork’.
+A psychological novella in which, suspicious persons in a hotel lobby are cryptically intertwined.
+Juxtaposing fragments of voice and sound, the work includes field recordings taken on location by Georgiou & Tolley at Rathaus Mitte (district hall), a state authorised architectural replica of the original Berolina (demolished in 1996).
+The new building representing a ‘twin stranger’ (or false original), built in 1998 for government ‘administration’ purposes.
+The artists’ travelled to the site to conduct a field survey of the architectural space, recording both images and sounds.
+The resulting material, research and related archive documents, have been assembled into a new time based artwork.

-Twin Stranger employs filmic distortions to create a disruptive vision of space and time.
-Perceptual tricks, double images and split screen metaphors attempt to allude to something called the ‘The Frequency Illusion’ or the ‘Baader-Meinhof Phenomenon’, in which something recently learned suddenly appears 'everywhere' or in unexpected places.
-(The Baader-Meinhof Phenomenon in itself has no direct correlation with the Baader-Meinhof Group, also known as the Red Army Faction).
+Twin Stranger employs filmic distortions to create a disruptive perceptual vision of space and time.
+Metaphor, symmetry and multi framing techniques are used to reference something called ‘The Frequency Illusion’ or the ‘Baader-Meinhof Phenomenon’, in which something recently learned suddenly appears 'everywhere' or in unexpected places.
+The Baader-Meinhof Phenomenon in itself has no direct correlation with the Baader-Meinhof Group (also known as the Red Army Faction).

 Between July 10 - 1981 & July 10 - 1990, artist Darryl Georgiou developed an ‘archive’ of 5000 photographs & 10 hours of Super 8 Cine film, reflecting the people, places & community of his home town, Handsworth B21.